 The LIHTC Program requires that certain use restrictions be imposed upon any real estate assisted by Credits awarded by IHCDA to ensure that the benefits of such Credits remain with the intended beneficiaries under the LIHTC Program, as well as to comply with the Code.

-Specifically, IHCDA requires that the use restrictions remain in force and effect for the entire fifteen (15) year Compliance Period required by the IRS plus an additional fifteen (15) years for a total of thirty (30) years (collectively the “Extended Use Period”).
+Specifically, IHCDA requires that the use restrictions remain in force and effect for the entire fifteen (15) year Compliance Period required by the IRS plus the additional number of years noted below (collectively the “Extended Use Period”).